MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 ## Error 0124
- Exception occurs if non-numeric columns is specified to be the weight column.
+ Exception occurs if non-numeric columns are specified to be the weight column.

-**Resolution :**
+**Resolution:**

 |Exception Messages|
 |------------------------|